Billy Costa: Radio

-Matty In The Morning (1980—May 3, 2022)
+Matty In The Morning (1980 – May 3, 2022)

 Costa told Kiss 108 about a lifestyle/entertainment segment he could host.
 This evolved into his Top 30 Countdown which is broadcast every Saturday morning and Sunday evening.

 Costa co-hosted Matty In The Morning with Matt Siegel and Lisa Donovan from 2001 until Siegel's retirement on May 3, 2022.

-Billy and Lisa In The Morning (August 8, 2022—Present)
+Billy and Lisa In The Morning (August 8, 2022 – present)

 On May 3, 2022, Costa was named the new permanent host of Kiss 108's morning radio show Matty in the Morning following former host Siegel’s announcement of his retirement.
-Costa hosts Billy and Lisa In The Morning with Donovan, Justin Augirre and Winnie Akoury on weekday mornings from 6-10am.
+Costa hosts Billy and Lisa In The Morning with Donovan, Justin Augirre, and Winnie Akoury on weekday mornings from 6 to 10 am.

-TV (1993—Present)
+TV (1993 – present)

 Costa was the host of The Phantom Gourmet, a restaurant review show, which broadcast its first episode on June 26, 1993.
 In 2003, Costa moved to a new show, TV Diner on New England Cable News (NECN), which was cancelled in September 2013.
 Costa now hosts Dining Playbook with Jenny Johnson on New England Sports Network (NESN).

-In 2011, Costa started hosting a WGBH-TV show, High School Quiz Show.
+In 2011, Costa started hosting a WGBH-TV show, High School Quiz Show and continued through 2023.
+He was succeeded in 2024 by PBS Digital Studios host Joe Hanson.